assamite/itm_project/docs/source/base_data/final.rst

 the results as a string, which yielded us a string of length 60000.
 This string was then Huffman coded using each character, i.e. digits from 0 to 9, as individual symbol.

-Finally we added the information of the (symbol, Huffman code) -mappings into the start of both parts (a) and (b) and concatenated the results to obtain the compressed binary file.
+Finally we added the information of the (symbol, code) -mappings (see :ref:`huffman` for details) into the start of both parts (a) and (b) and concatenated the results to obtain the compressed binary file.